an-jan-47/PomodorX1/README.md

-⏳ PomodoroX Zen — AI powered Productivity App
+⏳ PomodoroX — AI powered Productivity App

 Welcome to PomodoroX, your ultimate productivity sidekick!
 Whether you're fighting procrastination monsters or just trying to survive exam season, this app has your back—one pomodoro at a time.